NGRASS3/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>Welcome to my first tutorial!
 To get things started we will create a new Virtual Machine using the Microsoft Azure Platform.
-Begin by creating a new resource group called "osTicket".  </p>
+Begin by creating a new resource group called "RG-osTicket".
+Once your resource group is made create a new Virtual Machine and name it "vm-osticket".
+Make sure this Virtual Machine is set to Windows 10 and has 2-4 vcpu's.</p>

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>